qalle2/nes-disasm/README.md

                         Assume the game never accesses zero page using absolute addressing if the instruction also supports zero page addressing.
-  --no-absolute-x-zp-access
-                        Assume the game never accesses zero page using absolute,x addressing.
-  --no-absolute-y-zp-access
+  --no-absolute-indexed-zp-access
-                        Assume the game never accesses zero page using absolute,y addressing if the instruction also supports zeroPage,y addressing.
+                        Assume the game never accesses zero page using absolute indexed addressing if the instruction also supports the corresponding zero page indexed
+                        addressing mode.
   --no-mirror-access    Assume the game never accesses mirrors of RAM
                         (0x0800...0x1fff) or mirrors of PPU registers
                         (0x2008...0x3fff).